Andrei Monin

-The Monin–Obukhov similarity theory and the Monin–Obukhov Length are named after Monin and Russian Academician Alexander Mikhailevich Obukhov.
+The Monin–Obukhov similarity theory and the Monin–Obukhov length are named after Monin and Russian Academician Alexander Obukhov.

 Life and work

-Monin was born on 2 July 1921 in Moscow to S. A. Monin, an Assistant Professor of the Moscow Pedagogical Institute.
+Monin was born in Moscow to Sergei Aleksandrovich Monin, an assistant professor of the Moscow Pedagogical Institute.
 He joined the Mechanical and Mathematical Faculty of the Lomonosov Moscow State University in 1938 and received his bachelor's degree in 1942.
-Monin then enrolled for the post-graduate programme in the same university.
+Monin then enrolled for the postgraduate programme in the same university.